tianshiyeben/wgcloud/README.md

 3.Run the required SQL script (MySQL database is used in this project).
 Under the SQL folder, create the database wgcloud in MySQL database and import wgcloud.sql.

-4.The so, DLL and other files of sigar required for the operation of wgcloud agent are in the installation package, extracted in the wgcloud agent / lib folder.
+4.In the installation package (**Note: not in the warehouse**), click the download link below to download the installation package.
+After downloading, unzip it.
+In the wgcloud agent / lib folder.

 ## download